 Property tokenization, like any type of tokenization, eliminates barriers related to location.
 Nothing prevents you from buying a property on the other side of the world in the middle of the night.
 You can participate in and profit from the construction of resorts, housing estates, or rentals anytime and anywhere.

 The most effective optimization of any activity is to limit unnecessary expenditures by acting within the legal framework.
 Blockchain technology enables this by removing barriers like notary fees and bank fees (paying for your property with cryptocurrencies helps you get around them).
 This results in increasing the investor’s returns and shortening the process of raising capital by the entity managing the investment, which streamlines the entire process.

-Investments made with tokens significantly reduces costs, but also give greater freedoms because you can buy a share in a real estate and profit from it at any time.
+Investments made with tokens significantly reduce costs, but also give greater freedoms because you can buy a share in real estate and profit from it at any time.
 The whole process is automated and does not entail any unnecessary formalities.
 The right to the property is acquired through the purchase of a token, which does not require any changes to the real estate or mortgage records!

 Lower entry barrier and higher diversification

 To date, investing in real estate has mostly been done with large sums of money.